 What we said

 When we looked into Mamie's complaint, we saw that at the time the sale was made, Mamie had some significant health problems.
-These meant that Mamie wasn't able to travel abroad, and she only travelled in her carer's car, which would have been likely to be excluded from the roadside assistance benefit.
+These meant she wasn't able to travel abroad, and she only travelled in her carer's car, which would probably have been excluded from the roadside assistance benefit.

-The bank told us that Mamie had filled out a customer satisfaction survey after the account had been sold to her, and she had indicated that she was "very happy" with the sale.
-But we felt that Mamie couldn't have been given the advice or information she needed when she was in branch, because she wouldn't be able to use either of the two main benefits.
+The bank told us Mamie had filled out a customer satisfaction survey after the account had been sold to her, and she had indicated that she was "very happy" with the sale.
+But we felt that Mamie couldn't have been given the advice or information she needed when she was in branch, because she wouldn't have been able to use either of the two main benefits.